SkySpiral7/Miscellaneous/src/javascript/README.md

 and [Wikipedia](http://en.wikipedia.org/wiki/JSON#JavaScript_eval.28.29).
 But I know there are [more out there](https://www.google.com/search?q=%22Eaeflnr-u%22).

-I have tested this code against the known problems and a few others but it is in the untested branch because I have not made a unit test file for it.
+I have tested this code against the known problems and a few others.

 **Inputs**: string that might be JSON

 **Outputs**: a JSON object or undefined

-#shell js tester.html
+#testRunnerExample.html
 A simple wrapper for testing javascript.
-Not exactly "untested" but it will remain in this branch.

 **Inputs**: a textarea for eval and a link to run all tests